Mary Matalin: Personal life

 On November 25, 1993 (Thanksgiving Day), Matalin married James Carville, a political strategist for candidates of the Democratic Party, in New Orleans.
 They have two daughters.

 Matalin and Carville have gone on record saying they do not talk politics at home.
-The best example of contention between the two, aside from appearances on talk shows, is the 1993 movie The War Room.
+The best example of contention between the two, aside from appearances on talk shows, is the portrayal of their relationship in the 1993 movie The War Room.
 In the 1992 political campaign, Matalin and Carville were staffing opposing campaigns.
 Matalin wrote the best-selling book All's Fair: Love, War and Running for President with Carville and co-author Peter Knobler.
 In April 2004, she published the book Letters to My Daughters.
 In 2008, Carville and Matalin moved their family to New Orleans.
 On April 26, 2009, The Times-Picayune carried a joint op-ed "Point of View" by Matalin and Carville on their reasons for settling in New Orleans.
 Matalin and Carville are profiled in the Politics chapter of the book The Compatibility Matrix.